-Data Collection: The research data were collected between March and June 2024 from nurses working in surgical clinics (general surgery, ear, nose, nose and throat, urology, plastic and reconstructive surgery, orthopedics, thoracic, cardiovascular and pediatric surgery) and surgical intensive care units (general surgery, neurosurgery, reanimation and anesthesia, cardiovascular surgery intensive care) of Çukurova University Faculty of Medicine Balcalı Hospital between March and June 2024..
+Data Collection: The research data were collected between March and June 2024 from nurses working in surgical clinics (general surgery, ear, nose, nose and throat, urology, and plastic reconstructive orthopedics, thoracic, cardiovascular and pediatric surgery) and surgical intensive care (general surgery, neurosurgery, reanimation and anesthesia, cardiovascular surgery intensive care) of a hospital.
 Nurses working in surgical clinics who met the sampling criteria and agreed to participate in the study were met and informed about the purpose of the study.
 Then, verbal consent was obtained from the nurses and the Patient Identification Form, Nursing Profession Self-Efficacy Scale and Attitude Towards Evidence-Based Nursing Scale were collected by the researcher by face-to-face interview method.
 The collection process of each questionnaire took approximately 15-20 minutes.

 Data Analysis: The data obtained were evaluated using SPSS 22 (Statistical Package of Social Science).
 Cronbach α coefficients were calculated to estimate the internal consistency of the scales at each time point.
-In addition to descriptive statistics, Pearson's bivariate correlations were used to analyze the relationship between nurses' self-efficacy and evidence-based practices.
-Correlation coefficients (rho) were interpreted as 00-0.30 very weak, 0.30-0.50 weak, 0.50-0.70 moderate, 0.70-0.90 strong and 0.90-1.00 very strong correlation (Lafçı, 2022).
-The results were evaluated at p<0.05 significance
+In addition to descriptive statistics, Pearson's bivariate correlations were used to analyze the relationship between nurses' self-efficacy and evidence-based practices. coefficients (rho) were interpreted as 00-0.30 very weak, 0.30-0.50 weak, 0.50-0.70 moderate, 0.70-0.90 strong and 0.90-1.00 very strong correlation (Lafci, 2022).
+The results were evaluated at p<0.05 significance level.

-Ethical Dimension: In order to conduct the study, approval from the ethics committee the Çukurova University Faculty of Medicine Research Ethics Committee (Decision no: 142/13 Date: 08/03/2024) and necessary institutional permissions were obtained from the hospital where the study was conducted.
+Ethical Dimension: In order to conduct the study, approval from the ethics committee of Cukurova University (Decision no: 142/13 Date: 08/03/2024) and necessary institutional permissions were obtained from the hospital where the study was conducted.
 The surgical nurses included in the study were informed about the research, the purpose of the research was explained, and their verbal and written consents were obtained.
 The study was conducted in accordance with the principles of the Declaration of Helsinki.